Law and Practice of Capital Markets

-The course provides the knowledge necessary to understand the legal implications of capital markets-related communications and covers a range of real-world situations such as: First section
+The course provides the knowledge necessary to understand the legal implications of capital markets-related communications and covers a range of real-world situations such as:

 • the communication processes accompanying an Initial Public Offering (IPO) including public disclosure and roadshows for institutional investors,

 • the drafting of marketing documents for investment products offered to retail investors,

 • measures to prevent market abuse, including the public disclosure of price-sensitive information and the notification of managers' transactions,